Alexander Girardi

 Alexander Girardi (pronounced /it/) (5 December 1850 – 20 April 1918) was an Austrian actor and tenor singer in operettas.

 Career

-Girardi was born in Graz; his father was the locksmith Andreas Girardi who had migrated to Graz from Cortina d'Ampezzo.
+Alexander Girardi was born in Graz on 5 December 1850.
+His father was the locksmith Andreas Girardi who had migrated to Graz from Cortina d'Ampezzo.
 Following the early death of his father, Alexander Girardi was raised by his stepfather who put him into a locksmith apprenticeship.
 Against his stepfather's wishes, he joined the amateur theatre Die Tonhalle, where his acting talent was discovered; this led to an engagement at the Vienna Strampfer-Theater.